fitbl4nk/bl4nk.kr/content/blog/SECCON CTF 2023 Quals - datastore1/index.md

     edit(s, 'u', [0, 2, 0], 'e', payload)
 ```

-Earlier we wrote payloads matching chunk structure for allocation and freeing, but now that's unnecessary - just match the offset with `[0, 2, 1]` for leak.
+Earlier I wrote payloads matching chunk structure for allocation and freeing, but now that's unnecessary - just match the offset with `[0, 2, 1]` for leak.

-### RET overwrite
+### Ret Overwrite
 Finally, I decided to overwrite the `return address` for RIP control.
 First, I set `[0, 2, 1]->*content` to point to the stack address storing `main()`'s `return address`.

-Then using gadgets in libc to set arguments and call `system()`, I used the `pop rdi; pop rbp` gadget since stack alignment didn't match during `syscall`.
+Then used gadgets in libc to set arguments and called `system()`.

+But I had to use the `pop rdi; pop rbp` gadget since stack address during `syscall` was not aligned.

 ``` python
     # arbitrary write (ret of main)